1. Can I afford a home in Sweden?

 The process from finding a home to buying it is lightning fast.
 Photo: Pontus Lundahl/SCANPIX

 5. How do I pay off my mortgage?

 In Sweden, house buyers usually need to be able to pay at least 15 percent of the cost up front, with mortgage providers offering a loan of up to 85 percent of the value of the property.
 You can choose how fast you would like to pay off your loan.
-However – unlike in most other parts of the world – home buyers in Sweden are allowed to purchase a house and never actually repay the full mortgage.

 Let The Local help you find an apartment in Sweden.